dylantrann/cse15l-lab-reports/labreport2/week-3.md

   }
 ```

 With the fixed code, the method runs as expected and both JUnit tests are passed.
 It was a simple switch of the two variables in the for loop as well as swapping the return from `arr` to `newArray`.
+This allows `arr`'s values to be assigned into `newArray` in reverse order, created a reversed copy without effecting the original.

 ![image](https://user-images.githubusercontent.com/122491673/214776199-2a26a8a1-cf5a-4655-8501-fec6e7d435f7.png)

+## Reflection

+From these last two labs, I've learned a lot.
+I learned a bit about how servers are hosted.
+You can run methods through the url, use the query to take inputs, and store inputs for all users.

+A big thing I've taken from these labs is writing JUnit tests and learning a debugging method.
+I've become pretty efficent at creating and using JUnit tests, which is extremely helpful when debugging.
+Being able to test codes at the click of a button as well as pin point the part of error is really helpful.
+I also learned that a test can still pass even when it wasn't expected as expected.
+I understood it was a possiblity but didn't think much of it, until it happened to me.

+I hope I can continue to learn more about code with the upcoming labs too :)